Table of Contents

 List Python versions for each available manufacturer

-…and then if we wanted to see details of a particular Python version:
+To view details of a particular Python version:

 wrr.traverse_winreg_for_values(hkey, "software\\python\\Astral\\CPython3.14.0b4", None)